cloudpress/cloudpress/README.markdown

 Why Not Just Submit A Pull Request To Octopress For This?
 ---------------------------------------------------------

 There was a [pull request submitted by the original author](https://github.com/imathis/octopress/pull/175), but it was declined.
+When I forked the fork which was used to do the original pull request, it didn't quite work out of the box.
+I had to do some refactoring and debugging of the rakefile to get everything to work.
+I also had to add route53 functionality.

 License
 -------